 In certain circumstances, we may be obligated to pay you amounts in excess of stated interest or principal on the notes.
-For example, we would have to pay liquidated damages to you in certain circumstances described in "Description of the New Notes-Registration Covenant; Exchange Offer".
+For example, we have to pay liquidated damages to holders of the old notes in certain circumstances described in "Description of the New Notes-Registration Covenant; Exchange Offer".
 In addition, in certain cases we will be able to call the notes for redemption, or upon a change in control we may be obligated to repurchase the notes, in each case at a price that will include an additional amount in excess of the principal of the notes.
 According to Treasury Regulations, the possibility of liquidated damages being paid to you will not affect the amount of interest income you recognize in advance of the payment of any liquidated damages if there is only a remote chance as of the date the notes were issued that you will receive liquidated damages.
-We believe that the likelihood that we will pay liquidated damages is remote.
-Therefore, we do not intend to treat the potential payment of liquidated damages as part of the yield to maturity of any notes.
+As of the date the old notes were issued, we believed that the likelihood that we would pay liquidated damages was remote.
+Therefore, we did not treat the potential payment of liquidated damages as part of the yield to maturity of the old notes.
 Similarly, we intend to take the position that the likelihood of a redemption or repurchase of the notes is remote and likewise do not intend to treat the possibility of any premium payable on a redemption or repurchase as affecting the yield to maturity of any notes.
 Our determination that these contingencies are remote is binding on you unless you disclose your contrary position in the manner required by applicable Treasury Regulations.
 Our determination is not, however, binding on the IRS.
 In the event a contingency occurs, it could affect the amount and timing of the income that you must recognize.
-If we pay liquidated damages on the notes, you will be required to recognize additional income.
+You will be required to recognize additional income on any liquidated damages on the notes.
 If we pay a premium, the premium could be treated as capital gain under the rules described under "-Sale, Exchange or Redemption of Notes".
-If we fail to satisfy the registration covenant, voluntarily redeem the notes or undergo a change in control, you should consult your tax advisor regarding the appropriate treatment of any liquidated damages or premium you receive.
+You should consult your tax advisor regarding the appropriate treatment of any liquidated damages or premium you receive upon a failure to satisfy the registration covenant, a voluntary redemption or a change in control.